from-nibly/blue-river-interview/slides.md

 ## OptD

 - CMS for Platform Engineers
-- Written in nodejs, backed by postgres
+- Written in Node.js, backed by Postgres
 - Entity/Document Oriented
 - Use executable scripts to extend functionality with hooks etc
 - Long way to go but it's making progress